Arshdeep-SD/Senior_Design_Project/README.md

 # Senior_Design_Project
 Structural Failure Detection System.
-This was the Design Project I did in my senior year.
-I lead a team of three students including myself.
-Our goal was to create a system that could detect a change in the physical charatersitics of a complicated solid using vibrations.
-This was acheived by creating a neueral network that was trained to detect a change in the vibrational response of an object.
+The structural failure detection system looks to recognize degradation in structures and/or machinery through the use of signal classification.
+This is possible in the recognition of the fact that the natural vibrational response of objects changes due to the change in the stiffness of the object.
+A neural network was be used to perform the necessary signal classification to detect structural abnormalities.
+The system consisted of an actuator to induce vibrations throughout the structure and sensors to record the vibrational response of the structure.
+The data collected from the sensors was recorded in order to train the neural network model.
+The trained neural network was able to distinguish between a reinforced structure and one without any internal supports.